0x3bfc/DockerCairo-meetups/19Nov2016/NetworkingContainers.md

 1. Create your network

-Create your own network and start attach containers to provide complete isolation for your applications
+Create your own network and start attaching containers to provide complete isolation for your applications

       $ sudo docker network create -d bridge my-network
       # -d --> flag tells docker to use the bridge driver